 Important Note – Look for the Hidden Bamboo Forest!

 When you are in the Fushimi Inari Shrine in the beginning of the pathway keep your eyes open to the right side.
 There is a “hidden” walkway which leads to a small bamboo forest!
 It is a less known hidden gem we found about while doing research on the shrine.
 The main pathway is absolutely crazy the majority of the day and taking pictures alone or with your family is close to impossible.
-Best time is late afternoon or just go around like we did for the most of out photos and looks for other views.
+Best time is late afternoon or just go around like we did for the most of our photos and look for other views.

 Toji temple is famous for few things.
 It’s five-story pagoda is the tallest in Japan and at one point it was the main headquarters of Shingon Buddhism.
 The temple is very well maintained and quite beautiful.
 We spend about half a day inside exploring it and we felt we needed more time to see everything.
 There is a very nicely setup fish pond, various flowers and more than enough benches for visitors to relax and enjoy.
 Also plenty of cherry blossoms along the pond 🙂